Skip to Content

 Food stalls at the Magie de Noël market

-There’s also a big Christmas market outside the city centre in La Défense, with over 150 stalls as well as carols, music performances and Santa’s grotto (16 November–27 December 2023).
-But our favourites are the smaller markets, like the one outside Notre Dame cathedral (8–26 December 2023) which sells French-made crafts and food.
+There’s also a big Christmas market outside the city centre in La Défense, with over 150 stalls, carols, music performances and Santa’s grotto (14 November–29 December 2024).
+But my favourites are the smaller markets, like the one outside Notre Dame cathedral (29 November–25 December 2024) which sells French-made crafts and food.

-Or the Hôtel de Ville Christmas Market (1 December 2023–1 January 2024), with the building illuminated with a light show, a carousel and market stalls.
+Or the Hôtel de Ville Christmas Market (2024 dates to be announced), with the building illuminated with a light show, a carousel and market stalls.
 There are also markets in St Germain des Prés, Place des Abbesses in Montmartre, the Gare de l’Est and specialist markets ranging from vegan and Japanese (see Paris Je T’aime for details).

 Christmas lights at the Hôtel de Ville